vinipsmaker/c-except/README.md

  * Every code that might throw exceptions must be inside a try block
 * If you use goto to jump to a place inside a try catch, the behaviour is undefined
-* It don't support typedefs (it recognizes "char*" and "char *" as different types)
+* It doesn't support typedefs (it recognizes "char*" and "char *" as different types)
 * It doesn't implement RAII, so you must be very carefull to avoid resource leaking, but this is a C-related problem, not a problem with the